Centular/docs/README.md

 ```
 So, "User 24" has "read" permission on "Resource X46" due to its membership of "User Group A".

 So in conclusion, permissions are given to Users and/or Groups to Resources and/or Resource Types OF Resources.
-A permission on a resource affects the permission you have on children of that resource.
+A permission on a resource affects the permission you have on the children of that resource as well.